lanadelrea/Katmon/README.md

                                 Default: 0.8
         -profile             Can be docker or conda
         -resume              To resume the pipeline
-        -w                   The NextFlow work directory.
+        -w                   The NextFlow work directory
                              Delete this directory once the process is finished
                                 Default: ${workDir}
         --help               To view this help message
 ```